ChristopherCarver/BreakGlass/Break_Glass_Role_Management_Guide.md

 1. In **Flow Designer** click **New** and select **Action**.
 1. Fill in the following fields:
     -_Action name:_ Break Glass Get Expirations
-    -_Description:_ Calculate the break glass role expiring and expires date and time based on the current time and the lifespan of the role.
+    -_Description:_ Calculate the break glass role expiring and expires date and time based on the current time and the lifespan of the break glass role.
 1. Click **Submit**.
 1. Under **Action Outline**, click **Inputs**.
 1. In the **Action Inputs** section, click **Create Input** and fill in the following fields: